 Department of Catholic Schools provides support for curriculum matters.
 In parish elementary schools and high schools, the pastor and principal consult on these matters.
 The archdiocesan high school curriculum is coordinated by the principal with senior academic and administration staff.
 While the principal may raise curriculum issues with consultative school boards and groups, the principal reserves responsibility for curriculum matters.The

-religion curriculum for private schools in the archdiocese is subject to review and oversight by the Department of Catholic Schools as a component of the commitment of the archbishop to assure a Catholic environment at those schools.
+religion curriculum for all archdiocesan and independent private schools in the archdiocese is subject to review and oversight by the Department of Catholic Schools as a component of the commitment of the archbishop to assure a Catholic environment at those schools.